 print("Execution complete.")

 Sometimes, you may want to catch all exceptions without specifying each one.
-You can use a generic except
+You can use a generic except block.

 Example: